laravel/locket/README.md

 # Locket

-Locket is a demo app to show [Laravel MCP](https://github.com/laravel/mcp) capabilities.
+Locket is a demo application to show [Laravel MCP](https://github.com/laravel/mcp) capabilities.

 It combines a read-later app with a link sharing social feed.

 Locket allows users to share interesting links, manage their 'to read' list of links, and bookmark links shared by others.
-And allows users to do this through the web, API, and MCP.
+Locket allows users to do this through the web, API, and MCP.

 ![Screenshot of Locket's homepage](art/screenshot.png)

-## Important files
+## Important Files

-To learn the most from Locket about Laravel MCP take a look at these directories & files:
+To learn the most from Locket and Laravel MCP, take a look at these directories & files:

 - `routes/ai.php`
 - `app/Mcp/Servers/Locket.php`